Singles vs Albums – The Dilemma

 “I tend to buy albums.
 It pretty much plays like this: Find band.
 YouTube band.
 Play tracks on repeat via YouTube.
 Get annoyed with YouTube.
 Buy album.”

-Most rock fans prefer their favorite band to release albums.
+Most fans of rock, metal, jazz, or classical prefer their favorite band to release albums.
 And too many stand alone singles in an album cycle risks frustrating your album buying fans.
 Yet, these are typically your best fans that are buying your concert tickets, merchandise, and everything you put out there.
-The heavier the music, this is true.
 You will hear die hard rock fans talk about their favorite albums vs. singles.
 They like the story or theme of an album.

 EP vs Album